Edd Mann Developer

 }

-This is another example of using recursion to reverse a string.
-The implementation above uses an internal function, which is first called by the outer function, parsing in the inputted string, its length and an empty string.
-The internal function is then recursively called by itself until the string length has been decremented to zero - at which time the originally empty parsed in string has been concatenated with the inputted string characters in reverse.
+Here is another example of using recursion to reverse a string.
+The implementation utilises an internal function that is first called by the outer function, passing in the input string, its length, and an empty string.
+The internal function then recursively calls itself until the length has been decremented to zero - at which point the initially empty string has been concatenated with the input string’s characters in reverse order.

 9: Half-index switch for-loop